FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### User and token information

-Before we cover how the Authorization code grant is used for each of the OAuth modes, let's discuss two additional OAuth endpoints that can be used to retrieve information about your users and their tokens.
+Before we cover how the Authorization Code grant is used for each of the OAuth modes, let's discuss two additional OAuth endpoints that can be used to retrieve information about your users and their tokens.
 These endpoints are:

 * Introspection - this endpoint is an extension to the OAuth 2.0 specification and returns information about the token using the standard JWT claims from the previous section.
 * UserInfo - this endpoint is defined as part of the OpenID Connect specification and returns information about the user.